 12.4.4.3.3 Direct generation of the password element with FFC groups

-This secret PT is stored until needed to generate a session specific PWE.

 This secret PT is stored until needed to generate a session specific PWE (see 12.4.5.2 (PWE and secret generation)).

+The identifier used in the calculations above shall be the value extracted from the SAE Commit message.
+If protected password identifiers are used, the identifier in the calculations above shall be the encrypted value from the Protected Identifier field of the Protected Password Identifier element, otherwise it shall be the value from the Identifier field of the Password Identifier element.

 Instruct the editor to modify section 12.4.5.4 as indicated:

 12.4.5.4 Processing of a peer’s SAE Commit message

 If the peer’s SAE Commit message contains a password identifier, the value of that identifier shall be used in construction of the password element (PWE) for this exchange.
-If a password identifier is present in the peer’s SAE Commit message and there is no password with the given identifier a STA shall fail authentication.
+If the peer’s SAE Commit message contains an encrypted identifier, the encrypted identifier shall be used in construction of the secret element PT for this exchange (see 12.4.4.2.3 (Hash-to-element generation of the password element with ECC groups) and 12.4.4.3.3 (Direct generation of the password element with FFC groups).
+If an AP supports protected password identifiers, an encrypted identifier shall be generated from the, possibly decrypted, plaintext password identifier (see 12.4.3 (Representation of passwords and identifiers)) and transmitted to the peer in the 4 Way Handshake (for an Infrastructure BSS) or AMPE (for a mesh STA) after SAE has successfully terminated.
+If a password identifier, or protected password identifier, is present in the peer’s SAE Commit message and there is no password with the given (decrypted) identifier a STA shall fail authentication.

 Instruct the editor to obtain a new data type from ANA and modify table 12-10 in section 12.7.2 as indicated, replacing <ANA-2> below with the new data type: